tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Expected Response

-INTERNAL_PREREQUISITES_NOT_MET if dwc:minimumElevationInMeters or dwc:maximumElevationInMeters are bdq:NotEmpty or dwc:verbatimElevation is bdq:Empty; FILLED_IN the values of dwc:minimumElevationInMeters and dwc:maximumElevationInMeters if they can be unambiguously interpreted from dwc:verbatimElevation; otherwise NOT_AMENDED
+INTERNAL_PREREQUISITES_NOT_MET if dwc:minimumElevationInMeters or dwc:maximumElevationInMeters are bdqval:NotEmpty or dwc:verbatimElevation is bdqval:Empty; FILLED_IN the values of dwc:minimumElevationInMeters and dwc:maximumElevationInMeters if they can be unambiguously interpreted from dwc:verbatimElevation; otherwise NOT_AMENDED

 #### Information Elements